JaguaraCoder/jaguara-manifesto-for-software-development/README.md

-# jaguara-code-manifesto to Jaguara Code Standards (JCS)
+# Jaguara Standards For Software Development (JSSD)
-Jaguara Code Manifesto and how to get (or not) frustated as a Software Developer
+Jaguara Manifesto For Software Development and how to get (or not) frustated on a Software environment

 ## Main Purpose
-The Jaguara Code Manifesto is an expressive document on topics that usually gets software developers and engineers frustated, or with managers decisions or with burocratic processes or some smart-ass collegue that believes that perfection is the deliverable value of a product, sometimes we just need an action and a step-ahead without thinking too much to get things done.
+The JSSD Manifesto is an expressive document on topics that usually gets software developers, managers and engineers frustated, or with general decisions or with burocratic processes or some smart-ass collegue that believes that perfection is the deliverable value of a product, sometimes we just need an action and a step-ahead without thinking too much to get things done.

 ## The Jaguara Itself
 A jaguara is an expression to define someone that does or something that is conceived with minimum effort and usually without much planning nor thinking in the future people/products that may be affected by it.